ix5/sx-docs/content/docs/flashing-kagura.md

   data).

 <div class="message">
-Skip this step if you already formatted the internal storage in step 6.</br>
 If you are coming from stock firmware, you absolutely need to do this.
-You might be able to skip this step if you are coming from a previous Pie build, but if you run into problems you need to at least wipe the caches, if not `/data` as well.
+You might be able to skip this step if you are upgrading from a previous Pie or Q build, but if you run into problems you need to at least wipe the caches, if not `/data` as well.
 </div>

 ##### 7.2 Flash the AOSP ROM